luoluobuli/My-study-note/cse12-note/HashTable.md

       ```

 - **Resize**
    - Expand the length of the array after hitting **load factor**, and re-assign each element in the old array to the new array.
+   - **load factor = N/M** where N is the number of elements and M is the size of the table
       ```
       HashResize(hashTable, currentSize) {
          newSize = nextPrime(currentSize * 2)